Definition of Done – Where to Start?

 The sketch below nicely summarises the importance of a Definition of Done and why it needs to represent releasable.
 And what happens to predictability when we don’t and have the increased risk of undone work:-

-Creating a Definition of Done
+How to Create a Definition of Done

 The first step is to get transparency of all the activities needed to create a releasable, or valuable & useful product increment to your customer.
-There is a number of ways to do this.
+There are a number of ways to do this.

-One way is to get the team to capture a list of all activities that are needed to be done before a Product Backlog Item (PBI) is considered Done so that the increment can go Live!
+One way is to get the team to capture a list of all activities that need to be done before a Product Backlog Item (PBI) is considered Done so that the increment can go Live!
 Sky’s the Limit!
 Don’t be constrained to thinking about what you are doing in a Sprint.

 Create a sticky note or card for each activity.